cloudmesh-community/fa19-523-171/project/report.md

         If a name is specified, the process can also be monitored with the status command by name.
         If the name is not specified all date is monitored.

-     sync status
-       The status for the asynchronous sync can be seen with this command

-     config list
-       Lists the configures storage services in the yaml file

-     storage copy SOURCE DESTINATION
-       Copies files from source storage to destination storage.
-       The syntax of SOURCE and DESTINATION is:
-       SOURCE - awss3:source.txt
-       DESTINATION - azure:target.txt

-   Example:
-      set storage=azureblob
-      storage put SOURCE DESTINATION --recursive

-      is the same as
-      storage --storage=azureblob put SOURCE DESTINATION --recursive

-      storage copy azure:source.txt oracle:target.txt

-Here is the overview of functions.

-1.)
-Create dir

-2.)

 *<https://github.com/cloudmesh/cloudmesh-manual/blob/master/docs-source/source/manual/storage.rst>